Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Analysis Motivated by Haze Microphysics

 where $f=nk/[(n^2-k^2+2)^2+(2nk)^2]$ is a dimensionless constant depending on haze refractive indices.
 Plugging Equation \eqref{eq:kappa_haze2P} into Equation \eqref{eq:Ah3}, $A_{\rm H}$ can be expressed as:

 where $\lambda_{\rm 1.25}=1.25~{\rm {\mu}m}$.
 Equation \eqref{eq:kappa_haze2} indicates that the water amplitude becomes smaller as the temperature increases and/or the gravity decreases.
 This is because high $T$ and low $g$ lead to a large atmospheric scale height, which hinders the removal of haze particles through eddy diffusion and gravitational settling.
-Because the atmospheric scale height is proportional to $T/g$, Equation \eqref{eq:kappa_haze2} suggests that the water amplitude roughly has a logarithmic dependence on the scale height rather than a linear dependence, in agreement with our best correlation found in the log of atmospheric scale height (Section \ref{sec:correlation_planet}).
+Because the atmospheric scale height is proportional to $T/g$, Equation \eqref{eq:kappa_haze2} can be rewritten to show an explicit dependency with scale height and gravity, which partially agrees with our best tentative correlations found for the atmospheric scale height and gravity (Section \ref{sec:correlation_planet}).

 Motivated by haze microphysics, we can use this theoretical metric using combinations of a few planetary parameters and examined its correlation with $A_{\rm H}$.
 Equation \eqref{eq:kappa_haze2} shows that $A_{\rm H}$ may have an implicit dependence on both planet gravity and temperature.
 Our previous assumptions for Equation \eqref{eq:Ah2} allow us to set $T$ as $T_{\rm eq}$ and $g_p$ as our vertically constant planet gravity.
 If $F_{\rm top}$ and $a_{\rm haze}$ are insensitive to planetary parameters, the water amplitude would have implicit dependence $\sqrt{T_{\rm eq}}/g_p$.
 Thus, we further explored whether $A_{\rm H}$ has any correlation with this asymptotic solution ($\sqrt{T_{\rm eq}}/g_p$, see Figure \ref{fig:T_g}).
 A strong correlation $\sqrt{T_{\rm eq}}/g_p$ would indicate a preference for the settling regime for our planet set.